 Coagulation Disorders Caused by Circulating Anticoagulants

-Circulating anticoagulants are usually autoantibodies that neutralize specific clotting factors in vivo (eg, an autoantibody against factor VIII or factor V) or inhibit protein-bound phospholipid in vitro.
-Occasionally, the latter type of autoantibody causes bleeding in vivo by binding prothrombin.
+Circulating anticoagulants are usually autoantibodies that neutralize specific clotting factors in vivo (eg, an autoantibody against factor VIII or factor V) or inhibit phospholipid-bound proteins in vitro (antiphospholipid antibodies).
+Occasionally, the latter type of autoantibody causes bleeding by binding in vivo to prothrombin-phospholipid complexes.

 Circulating anticoagulants should be suspected in patients with excessive bleeding combined with either a prolonged PTT or PT that does not correct when the test is repeated with a 1:1 mixture of normal plasma and the patient’s plasma.

-Antiphospholipid antibodies (see Antiphospholipid Antibody Syndrome) typically cause thrombosis.
+Antiphospholipid antibodies typically cause thrombosis (the antiphospholipid antibody syndrome).
 However, in a subset of patients, the antibodies bind to prothrombin-phospholipid complexes and induce hypoprothrombinemia and bleeding.

-Isoantibodies to factor VIII develop in about 15 to 35% of patients with severe hemophilia A as a complication of repeated exposure to normal factor VIII molecules during replacement therapy (see Hemophilia : Treatment).
-Factor VIII autoantibodies also arise occasionally in patients without hemophilia, eg, in postpartum women as a manifestation of an underlying systemic autoimmune disorder or of transiently disordered immune regulation, or in elderly patients without overt evidence of other underlying disorders.
+Isoantibodies to factor VIII develop in about 15 to 35% of patients with severe hemophilia A as a complication of repeated exposure to normal factor VIII molecules during replacement therapy for hemophilia A. Factor VIII autoantibodies also arise occasionally in patients without hemophilia, eg, in postpartum women as a manifestation of an underlying systemic autoimmune disorder or of transiently disordered immune regulation; or in elderly patients without overt evidence of other underlying disorders.
 Patients with a factor VIII anticoagulant can develop life-threatening hemorrhage.